duijnhouwer/DPX/README.md

 ### Troubleshooting

-If you encounter any problems have look in the DPX-wiki.
-Also make sure to search the PTB website.
-If the problem persists, please send a description of the problem to j.duijnhouwer+DPX (at) gmail (dot) com.
+If you encounter any problems please look in the issues section (exclamation point in toolbar to the right) whether your problem has been encountered (and hopefully) solved before.
+If the problem persists, please raise a new issue, and I will promptly ignore it until I have time to solve it.